 If you’re visiting the UK to check out the queer scene, you’ll no doubt make a beeline for London.
 The capital is naturally packed with iconic LGBT events and historic places to visit.
 However, anyone who lives here knows that London is just the tip of a rainbow-coloured iceberg.
-The UK is packed with wildly creative queer hubs, each with a distinct identity and vibrant calendar of parties, performances and Pride festivals.
-Here you’ll find nine amazing cities that shouldn’t be missed if you’re looking for a real taste of UK queer scene.
+The UK is filled with wildly creative queer hubs, each with a distinct identity and vibrant calendar of parties, performances and Pride festivals.
+Here you’ll find nine amazing cities that shouldn’t be missed if you’re looking for a real taste of the UK queer scene.

 📷 above image from Homobloc 2019 in Manchester.
 CREDIT: Jody Hartley